flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 it renders what is passed in its constructors and nothing more.

-But, what if you want to make "I Like Flutter" change dynamically, for example when clicking a `FloatingActionButton`?
+But, what if you want to make "I Like Flutter" change dynamically, for example, when clicking a `FloatingActionButton`?

 To achieve this, wrap the `Text` widget in a `StatefulWidget` and update it when the user clicks the button,